terra-money/validator-profiles/validators/terravaloper103ra79dl2un2ltknhyz7crm5y29g4vhmycfwv9/README.md

 ![NEOPLY](./logo.png)

 NEOPLY is an investment organization for accelerating startup growth, specializing in blockchain and cryptocurrency investments.
 And we’re a leading global PoS blockchains provider.
-We offer many validator nodes on variety pos blockchain.
+We offer many validator nodes on variety PoS blockchains.

 ## Team